rmcgibbo/reftagger/reference-data/README.md

-Reference data
+Auxiliary Data
 ==============

-Auxiliary data files.
-These are used in the featurization step to provide semantically rich features.
+These are data files that are not _exactly_ part of the training set, since they they're not parsed citations.
+They're used in the token featurization to provide semantically rich features that should make the classification more accurate.

 1. `common-surnames.txt.gz`